Electronic Claims Processing Software Development

 • Is “pluggable” in that it enables the development of a variety of independent but cooperating modules such as authentication, exception handling, web-service handlers, etc.

-• Easily allows for the addition of new modules to the existing solution, making upgrades easier to implement.
+• More readily allows addition of new modules to the existing solution, making upgrades easier to implement.